memcachier/docs/documentation/clients/ruby/puma.md

 [Ruby](#ruby) above appropriately, and then take these additional steps.

 Dalli by default uses a single connection to each server.
-This works fine normally, but can be come a bottleneck in a multi-threaded environment and limit performance.
-In this case, Dalli support connection pooling, where multiple connections are created to MemCachier's servers.
+This works fine normally, but can become a bottleneck in a multi-threaded environment and limit performance.
+In this case, Dalli supports connection pooling, where multiple connections are created to MemCachier's servers.
 To use this, start by adding the `connection_pool` gem to your Gemfile: